Coronavirus (COVID-19) Updates

 The Economic Development Partnership of NC is maintaining a page on their website with a list of immediate job opportunities across the state.

-Here are a few JoCo Employment Opportunities (posted as we know about them): Sami's Pizza is hiring a cashier, Redneck BBQ Lab is looking for a Sous Chef, Under the Oak is looking for a Restaurant/Grocery Manager, The Yellow House in Clayton is looking for cooks, retail associates, and more, First Street Tavern is looking for a cook.
+Here are a few JoCo Employment Opportunities (posted as we know about them): Sami's Pizza is hiring a cashier, Redneck BBQ Lab is looking for a Sous Chef, Under the Oak is looking for a Farm Hand, The Yellow House in Clayton is looking for cooks, retail associates, and more, First Street Tavern is looking for a cook, Big Steve's Bagels is accepting applications, Kobe Japanese Steak House in Clayton is looking for servers and hostesses, BBQ Provision Company is looking for more team members, Waffee Wagon is looking for baristas and cashiers, Tucker Lake in Benson is looking for a Lifeguard, J Top's BBQ Shop is looking for a Front End Assistant Manager, San Marcos is looking for an experienced Cook, Cornerstone Cafe & Coffee in Benson is looking for a part-time Cook, Three Little Birds looking for more team members.

 - The county has created a landing page dedicated to COVID-19 information and updates